John-R-Wallace-NOAA/rgit/README.md

     gitPush(git.R, subDir = 'R',  gitDir = repoPath, verbose = TRUE, deleteRepoAfterPush = FALSE)

-    # As in rm() and other functions, the ellipses ('...' see ?dots in R) come first so the other arguments need to be fully named
+    # As in rm() and other functions, when the ellipses ('...') come first the other arguments need to be fully named
     args(gitPush)
     function (..., list = character(), gitDir = repoPath, subDir = NULL,
         gitUserName = gitName, gitUserEmail = gitEmail, deleteRepoAfterPush = TRUE,